 What are Debt Consolidation Loans?

-When you have several loans, it can be easier to pay them by turning them into a single new loan - a debt consolidation loan.
+When you have several loans, it can be easier to pay them by turning them into a single one - a debt consolidation loan.

 A bank or other lender first authorizes and provides you with a new loan that you then use to pay off your outstanding balances.
-You repay the debt consolidation loan on a monthly basis, but now you're working with one payment per month.
-Some of these loans are secured with your home; some are not.
-In general, you'll replace the old loan's interest rate with a new, lower rate.
+You repay it on a monthly basis, but now you're working with one payment per month.
+Sometimes these are secured with your home.
+In general, you'll replace your old loan's interest rate with a new, lower one.